cloudspannerecosystem/autoscaler/terraform/gke/README.md

     [Troubleshooting](#troubleshooting) section for more details.

-    If you have chosen to use your own Spanner instance, please edit the above configuration file accordingly.
+    If you have chosen to use your own Spanner instance, please edit the above configuration files accordingly.

 10. To configure the Autoscaler and begin scaling operations, run the following
      command:

      ```sh
-     kubectl apply -f autoscaler-config/autoscaler-config.yaml
+     kubectl apply -f autoscaler-config/
      ```

+     The sample configuration creates two schedules for scaling operations; a frequently running schedule to dynamically scale the Spanner instance according to utilization, and an hourly schedule to directly scale the Spanner instance every hour.

+     Note there are some concurrency nuances when using the `DIRECT` scaling method in conjunction with schedulued `LINEAR` or `STEPWISE` scaling, notably relating to the cooldown period and whether a one-off `DIRECT` operation is scheduled concurrently with a `LINEAR` or `STEPWISE` operation.

-11. Any changes made to the configuration file and applied with `kubectl apply` will update the Autoscaler configuration.
+11. Any changes made to the configuration files and applied with `kubectl apply` will update the Autoscaler configuration.

 12. You can view logs for the Autoscaler components via `kubectl` or the [Cloud